equelin/vsphere-ha-deepdive/virtual_san_and_virtual_volumes_specifics.md

 Besides these different types of objects, when vSphere HA is enabled there also is a volume used by vSphere HA and this volume will contain all the metadata which is normally stored under "```/<root of datastore>/.vSphere-HA/<cluster-specific-directory>/```" on regular VMFS.
 For each Fault Domain a seperate folder will be created in this VVol.

+All VM related HA files which normally would be under the VM folder, like for instance the power-off file, are now stored in the VM Configuration VVol object.
+Conceptually speaking similar to regular VMFS, implementation wise however completely different.

 Another thing that changes with VVols is Heartbeat Datastores.

 **BEING WORKED ON - EARLY DRAFT**